okansungur/drafts/read8.md

 __Ubiqutious language__: A common language created with domain experts business analyst product owner and developers.
 Removes confusion misunderstanding among team.

 But it may be difficult to apply as the organizational structure is different.
-It is very important
+It plays a vital role in DDD's sucess

 __Layers of DDD__ are :
 - User Interface(Presentation Layer) : External actor is human or non-human In DDD domain is more important then UI/UX